chenhongyu2048/LLM-inference-optimization-paper/README.md

 Ignore some of the earliest papers and focus on the latest work to optimize this.

-- [ ] ⭐ [Seesaw: High-throughput LLM Inference via Model Re-sharding](https://arxiv.org/abs/2503.06433): dynamic model re-sharding to facilitates the dynamic reconfiguration of parallelization strategies across stages, reduce the overhead caused by frequent stage transitions (Elastic Scheduling)
+- [ ] ⭐ [Seesaw: High-throughput LLM Inference via Model Re-sharding](https://arxiv.org/abs/2503.06433): dynamic model re-sharding to facilitates the dynamic reconfiguration of parallelization strategies across stages, reduce the overhead caused by frequent stage transitions (seems like Elastic Scheduling)
+- [ ] [DynamicAttention: Dynamic KV Cache for Disaggregate LLM Inference](https://ieeexplore.ieee.org/abstract/document/10890367): DynamicAttention, it allocates a continuous virtual GPU memory space at startup, but does not actually allocate physical GPU memory?

 ### Prune & Sparsity 💡